MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 Coordinates are specified relative to the upper-left corner of the display surface.
 X coordinates increase to the right and Y coordinates increase going down.
 In discussion about graphics, often the mathematical notation (x, y) is used to denote a point.
 The point (0, 0) is the upper-left corner of the display surface and is often called the *origin*.

 The first two arguments of `DrawCircle` indicate the X and Y coordinates of the center of the circle.
-These are assigned half the width and height of the display surface to put the center of the circle in the center of the display surface.
+These are assigned to half the width and height of the display surface to put the center of the circle in the center of the display surface.
 The third argument specifies the circle's radius, and the last argument is the `SKPaint` object.

 To fill the interior of the circle, you can alter two properties of the `SKPaint` object and call `DrawCircle` again.
 This code also shows an alternative way to get an `SKColor` value from one of the many fields of the [`SKColors`](xref:SkiaSharp.SKColors) structure: